The X-ray edge singularity in Quantum Dots: Modeling the absorption process as a quench in an extended resonant level model

+For one particular experimentally relevant realization of these model Hamiltonians, see App.~\ref{App_A}.
 The hole degree of freedom already has been integrated out and is contained in a constant energy shift $\Delta E$ of the final Hamiltonian.
 The operator $c_{k}^\dag$ creates an electron with wave vector $k$ in the reservoir.
+Note that the quantum numbers $k$ refer to an effective one-dimensional chiral description of the electronic degrees of freedom.
+Thus, we assume $s$-wave scattering which allows for a reduction to a one-dimensional problem.
+For convenience, the wave vector $k$ is measured relative to $k_F$.
 The colons $\colon \dots \colon$ denote normal ordering with respect to the Fermi sea.
-For convenience, we measure the single particle energies relative to the Fermi level, i.e., $\varepsilon_F=0$.
-The operator $c_d^\dag$ creates an electron on the upper level of the quantum dot whose energy differs depending on if a photon has been absorbed or not due to the local exciton energy.
+We measure the single particle energies relative to the Fermi level, i.e., $\varepsilon_F=0$.
+The operator $c_d^\dag$ creates an electron on the upper level of the quantum dot whose energy differs depending on if a photon has been absorbed or not.

-The Hamiltonian in Eq.~(\ref{eq_Hamiltonians}) without the potential scattering term was introduced in the context of the X-ray edge problem by Kotani and Toyozawa~\cite{Kotani_an,Kotani_num} to describe the X-ray spectra of metals with incomplete shells.
+The Hamiltonians in Eq.~(\ref{eq_Hamiltonians}) without the potential scattering term have been introduced in the context of the X-ray edge problem by Kotani and Toyozawa~\cite{Kotani_an,Kotani_num} to describe the X-ray spectra of metals with incomplete shells.
 They solved the problem analytically in the vicinity of the threshold for the case where the final local level lies far above or below the Fermi energy.
+Moreover, they phenomenologically inferred from their analytical results the threshold behavior of the absorption spectrum over the whole parameter space.
 A similar problem at finite temperatures has been investigated in the context of decoherence in charge qubits~\cite{Grishin}.
 The combined influence of a local potential scatterer and a virtual bound state was first discussed by Kita \emph{et al}.~\cite{Kita} who solved the problem analytically for the case where the final local level energy lies above the Fermi level, i.e., $\varepsilon_f>0$.

-The aim of this work is to extend the known analytical zero temperature results to the whole parameter regime with a general framework that can also be useful in other contexts.
-This includes, for example, decoherence in charge qubits coupled to a defect level~\cite{Grishin,Abel} or absorption lineshapes of the Kondo exciton~\cite{to_be_published}.
+The aim of this work is to extend the known analytical zero temperature results to the whole parameter regime of local level detunings with a general framework that can also be useful in other contexts.
+This includes, for example, decoherence in charge qubits coupled to a defect level~\cite{Grishin,Abel}.